 Branch 3: The supportive care team

 Supportive care patients are the third group under the Monarch care palliative umbrella.
-This group includes patients whose illness’ are chronic and require large amounts of health care resources.
+This group includes patients whose illnesses are chronic and require large amounts of health care resources.

 These patients may be coping with multiple comorbid conditions.
 Often anxiety and psychosocial factors exacerbate their symptoms.
 A complex medical picture and the absence of good social support may continue to bring them to the emergency department with physical and psychic pain.

-Supportive care teams are comprised of APCs, social workers and a medical doctor with access to a chaplain.
+Supportive care teams are comprised of advanced practice clinicians (APCs), social workers and a medical doctor with access to a chaplain.
 Patients in the supportive care program may also be discussed with a psychiatrist as needed.